-The good news is that hardwood floors don’t need to be pretreated for cold weather.
-The bad news is that if you are planning to have hardwood flooring installed now, you may need to wait.
+The good news about hardwood floors is that they don’t need to be pretreated for cold weather.
+The bad news, on the other hand, is that if you’re planning to have hardwood flooring installed during this time, it may be best to wait.

 Monitoring Humidity Levels

-Although hardwood floors are versatile, they typically maintain their composure best with proper levels of humidity.
-While there is some debate on the ideal levels, 35% is generally considered the minimum.
+Although hardwood floors are extremely versatile, they typically maintain their composure best with the proper levels of humidity.
+In general, 35 percent is considered the minimum.

-It’s understandable that homeowners are hesitant about having panels installed near a fireplace, considering the nearby flooring is composed of the same materials burning inside.
-Usually, hardwood flooring can be safely placed nearby, though there are a few important considerations.
-The International Building Code recommends (and, for compliance, requires) at least a foot of space for any flammable items or materials.
-Fortunately, this distance doesn’t necessarily have to be measured in a straight line: the fireplace can actually be raised above the floor to help offset the distance requirement.
-Still, it’s typically best to allow a professional install flooring around a fireplace.
+The International Building Code recommends (and for compliance, requires) at least one foot of space for any flammable items or materials.
+Fortunately, this distance doesn’t necessarily have to be measured in a straight line.
+The fireplace can actually be raised above the floor to help offset the distance requirement.
+Still, it’s typically best to allow a professional to install the flooring around a fireplace.

 To learn more about proper care for hardwood flooring – or to find the perfect match for your home’s style – be sure to stop by The Rug Market in Rochester today!